Summer School Colloquial Tibetan

 08. Aug.
 2014

-The principal teacher of the summer school is Jonathan Samuels (Geshe Sherab Gyatso), an instructor of Tibetan language of many years’ experience.
+The principal teacher of the summer school was Jonathan Samuels (Geshe Sherab Gyatso), an instructor of Tibetan language of many years’ experience.
 He works at the Cluster as research associate and language teacher and is currently completing his PhD at Oxford University.
-The second teacher, Lobsang Chodak, born in Rebkong, Tibet, will be a conversation partner for the course.
+The second teacher, Lobsang Chodak, born in Rebkong, Tibet, was a conversation partner for the course.
 After his studies in Tibetan Buddhist doctrine at Ganden Monastery in South India he worked for Tibet Times and also acted as a tutor and conversation partner for various institutions.

 The Summer School was organised by the Chair of Buddhist Studies at the Cluster/HCTS, which is headed by Prof. Birgit Kellner and also includes Dr. Markus Viehbeck and Jonathan Samuels.